Weddings & Baby Namings

 Why Tell Stories?

-Meaning & Sacredness.
-Whatever the story, and whoever our audience, whether sharing stories at a community event, a school or during a wedding ceremony, we never ceased to be amazed at the profundity of storytelling to open & connect hearts, to share wisdom, give meaning and sacredness back to modern life.
+at a wedding, a naming or a community event, we never ceased to be amazed at the profundity of storytelling to open and connect hearts, to share wisdom, give meaning and sacredness back to modern life.

-Read more in our blog
+Read more in the Less Stuff More Meaning blog

 A Month's Notice

-So, remember, there are legalities (in green) that must be performed by the celebrant, and vows which must be
+So, remember, there are legalities (in red) that must be performed by the celebrant, and vows which must be

 Welcome and Introduction

 Arrival of/or Giving Away of the Bride

 How a group singalong or a circle dance?

 The Asking- (I will)